 In addition to generous research funding, scientists have the possibility to gain experience abroad and in the private sector, and to complete their training with competences or disciplines useful for their careers.
 Internationally respected in industry and academia, a Marie Skłodowska-Curie Fellowship is a recognised mark of research excellence.

 While each call is open, candidates can submit a proposal online through this website, see the Application Process page.
 Please first read the guide for applicants, found in the Application Documents section, and the rest of the information on this site.
-The first step is to choose a Supervisor relevant to your research field.
+The next step is to choose a Supervisor relevant to your research field.